aubble/goTunneLS/README.md

 	goTunneLS: year/month/date hour/minute/second --> mode name -/ message

-When its global logging the mode is global
+When its global logging the mode is global and name is empty

 For example